-With already appearing in many popular TV shows and films since the start of her career, Eloise Webb has among her roles played young Ella in the live-action Disney release of Cinderella in 2015.
-Eloise this year could be seen on our screens in the TV mini-series Innocent alongside Lee Ingleby and Adrian Rawlins and also made an appearance in an episode of True Horror.
-Chatting to the young actress recently, she tells us about the mini-series Innocent, working alongside the cast and crew of Cinderella and recording for video games.
+Having appeared in many popular TV shows and films since the start of her career, Eloise Webb has recently been seen playing the series regular role of Rosie in Innocent and Meemi-Rose (Aged 13) in True Horror.
+In 2015, Eloise played young Ella in the live-action Disney release of Cinderella, working alongside a cast including Lily James and Richard Madden, and the film saw her be directed by Kenneth Branagh and attend the red carpet premiere.
+Chatting to Eloise, she tells us about playing Rosie in the TV mini-series Innocent, working alongside the cast and crew of Cinderella and recording for video games.

 How long were you filming for Innocent and can you tell us about the series and your character Rosie?

-Was there anything in particular which drew you to this role?
+Was there anything in particular that drew you to this role?

 Although she wasn’t a particularly charismatic character, I loved Rosie’s silent bravery and commitment to her family, especially her brother, whilst her life was becoming a complex tangle of dangerous people and relationships.
 I really had to focus on putting myself in her shoes…